 Rio De Janeiro Nightlife

-A popular way to warm things up is to start at one of the numerous beach bars with a coconut juice or cocktail in the cooler early evening.
-Head off to one of Rio de Janeiro's trendy beach communities, such as Copacabana, Ipanema, or Leblon and explore the bars and clubs; but be warned, some of these places may not grant entry to people wearing shorts and T-shirts or flip-flops.
+A popular way to warm things up is to start at one of the scores of beach bars with a coconut juice or cocktail in the cooler early evening.
+Head off to one of Rio de Janeiro's trendy beach communities, such as Copacabana, Ipanema or Leblon and explore the bars and clubs.
+But be warned, some of these places may not grant entry to people wearing shorts, t-shirts or flip-flops.

-Live music and dancing is an integral part of Rio culture, and there is a wide variety, such as samba, bossa nova, rock, MBP (Brazilian pop), blues, jazz, and much more.
-A quick search will reveal a gig happening somewhere in this vibrant city on any given night.
-You can also watch samba school rehearsal parties, where local drummers and dancers showcase their skills in warehouses for thousands of people.
+Live music and dancing is an integral part of Rio culture, boasting a veritable treasure trove of samba, bossa nova, rock, MBP (Brazilian pop), blues and jazz.
+There's seemingly always a gig going down on any given night in Rio.
+A popular option is watching samba school rehearsal parties, where local drummers and dancers showcase their skills in warehouses for thousands of people.
 It's a great way to get a taste of the Carnival atmosphere at other times of the year.